 “In a little while we’ll have enough money to go to Europe to live.”
-He seems a little less harsh and more determined to come across as genuinely protective, less combative.
+He seems a little less harsh and more determined to come across as genuinely protective, and less combative.

 He too though strident and forceful in tone, has been weakened by his obsession with Virginia/Yolanda.
 He explodes because he has no real power over her.
 She does not love him.
-He slowly reminds her, “We won’t have to hide anymore…I can become Dr.Greenwood again” But subtly ( again, Harry Townes is such an effective actor) his affect starts to glaze over into an inner monologue turned outward, we hear the uglier truth about why they need to hide….”There’ll be no more men staring at you…just the two of us with nothing to worry about.”
+He slowly reminds her, “We won’t have to hide anymore…I can become Dr.Greenwood again” But subtly ( again, Harry Townes is such an effective actor) his affect starts to glaze over into an inner monologue turned outward, and we hear the uglier truth about why they need to hide….”There’ll be no more men staring at you…just the two of us with nothing to worry about.”

 She turns toward him, but her face still has drifted away from his gaze.
-She tells him, “I hope so” but she doesn’t seem as invested in being with him, not in the way he wants, craves and needs her.
+She tells him, “I hope so” but she doesn’t seem as invested in being with him, not in the way he wants, craves, and needs her.

 She walks to her dressing table.
-Green is framed in by the reflection of himself in her full length mirror.
+Green is framed in by the reflection of himself in her full-length mirror.
 Now HIS image has been projected from another angle.
 He suddenly looks small.

 He’s gazing at her.
 And the truth is revealed.
-He is a small man, who longs to be wanted by her genuinely, but rather has to grasp at controlling her in this secretive, manipulative and diabolically calculating way… He seems small for the first time within the scene.
+He is a small man, who longs to be wanted by her genuinely, but rather has to grasp at controlling her in this secretive, manipulative, and diabolically calculating way… He seems small for the first time within the scene.
 That is because Yolanda is in reality BIGGER than life, bigger than his desire.
 She cannot be controlled for long…

 He tells her, “I’m going by that little French restaurant and get some supper, I don’t drink enough to obscure the taste of Joann’s cuisine.”

-Here again is an inside condemnation of Joann ‘Gypsy” being a Lesbian.
+Here again, is an inside condemnation of Joann ‘Gypsy” being a Lesbian.
 It’s obvious that ‘Gyspy’ has a ‘taste’ for women.
 The reference to her ‘cuisine’ is code for her lesbian desires, her preference.

 He tells her that she should be ready to go back to the apartment in an hour.
 He looks at his watch.
 She has no face again.
 Obscured by the blonde mane of hers.
 He is back in control…until….